The Different Types of Silver Investment

 One of the major motivations to own silver as an investment is to hedge against market downturns and paper asset collapses, like 2008’s credit crunch.
 It makes sense then that physical silver most appropriately negates the very paper risk you’re trying to avoid.

-Government minted silver bullion coins are one of the most popular physical silver choices.
+Government minted silver bullion coins (such as silver Britannias) are one of the most popular physical silver choices.

 Uncirculated coins are in perfect condition and can be bought at relatively low premiums due to mass production.
 Limited issue coins are also available which command higher premiums and can rise in value quicker than standard issue coins.

 While a vast majority of our silver coins are brand new, every now and again we feature a ‘pre-owned product’ or ‘best value coin’.
 This will simply be coins we’ve bought back from one of our larger customers.
-These coins will still benefit from being VAT-free but will likely be even cheaper than the brand new ones – unless they are a limited issue coin which is particularly sought after.
 If you see these coins on our site, snap them up if you’re seeking tax-efficient investment value.
 Coins may be slightly tarnished from coming into contact with the oxygen in the air, but this doesn’t impact our buy-back cost.
 The largest challenge is that most customers buy and hold silver coins for the long term, so pre-owned coins don’t appear often and usually get snapped up quickly.

 The short answer is no. We won’t sell pre-owned silver coins if they’re damaged.
 The term ‘junk silver’ tends to refer to coins produced mainly by the US (pre-1965) and the UK (pre-1946) such as Crowns.
 Often silver purity is also far lower than the 99.99% we are used to today in bullion coins.
 Junk silver is regarded as too good to qualify as scrap silver.
 We don’t sell junk silver as our focus is on silver investment.
 We feel that junk silver is a specialized market on its own which requires far more seasoned silver buyers than the average customer.
 Its lack of standardised quality and condition introduces unnecessary risks into silver investment which can be avoided with high purity silver coins.